jwahyoung/memento/README.md

 Usage:
 ------

-To use Memento, add the 'Memento' module as an an app dependency.
+To use Memento, add the 'Memento' module as an app dependency.

 	angular.module('myApp', ['Memento'])